Football clubs

 1901 - 1902

-The Pain Brothers were watch makers whose products are still sought after at antique auctions.
-The team formed were most likely connected to the company, who spent one season playing games.
+The Pain Brothers were watchmakers whose products remain sought after at antique auctions today.
+The football team formed under their name was most likely connected to the company and is recorded as having played for just one season.

 Peche Hill Select